rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/README.md

 ## Citation

 ## Data Set
-The [analytical data set](https://github.com/rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/blob/master/covid_nh_final.dta) is in .dta (Stata data set) format.
+The [analytical data set](https://github.com/rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/blob/master/covid_nh_final.dta) is in **.dta (Stata data set)** format.

 ## Code
 The analytical data set can be re-created using the [SAS code](https://github.com/rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/blob/master/NH_with_COVID_Data_Set_Creation_Public_Use.sas) in the repository.
+I recommend to run the code in **SAS 9.4** version.
 The following data sources are also required for re-creating the data set.

 ## Data Sources
   - [COVID-19 Nursing Home Data](https://data.cms.gov/stories/s/COVID-19-Nursing-Home-Data/bkwz-xpvg/)